jstep21/password-generator/README.md

-# generates password - input number of letters, symbols and numbers
+# generates random password
+input number of letters, symbols and numbers